Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

    ![Create Offer](/Assets/Screenshots/Channels/Offers/Offers/CreateOffer.png "[Create Offer]")

-7. Enter the article data in the fields of the *Attributes* tab.
-You must at least enter an article name, an EAN code, a price, a tax class and a tax rate.
+7. Enter the product data in the fields of the *Attributes* tab.
+You must at least enter a product name, an EAN code, a price, a tax class and a tax rate.

-  > [Info] If you want to create a variant article you have to specify it in the *Variants* tab.
+  > [Info] If you want to create a variant to the master product, you have to specify it in the *Variants* tab.
-  For detailed information on how to create a variant article, see [Create a variant article](to_be_completed).
+    For detailed information on how to create a variant, see [Create variants](/PIM/Operation/02_ManageVariants.md#create-variants).

 8. Click the [SAVE] button in the upper right corner.
   The new offer is created.
 The *Create Offer* view is closed.
 The *Offers* tab with the new offer in the offer list is displayed.